Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Cchead Dataset

-Our Cchead dataset contains 50,528 frames with over 2,366,249 heads and 2,358 tracks.
-Our Cchead dataset includes 10 different scenes, including indoor and outdoor environments (e.g., streets, classrooms, roofs, school roads, road sign , lamps, glass, and parking lots).
+Our Cchead dataset contains 50,528 frames with about 2,366,249 heads and 2,358 tracks.
+Our Cchead dataset includes 10 different scenes, including indoor and outdoor environments (e.g., streets, classrooms, roofs, school roads, lamps, glass, and parking lots).
 The movement of crowded pedestrians is diverse, leading to complex congestion and collision avoidance behaviors.
 The number of people per frame ranges from 11 to 114.
 Most sequences in Cchead have a framerate of 50 fps.
 By sampling, high framerates (e.g., 50fps) can decrease to low framerates (e.g., 25fps) to meet practical requirements.
 We provide high-framerate videos and annotations for flexible and diverse applications.
+We calculate the mean normalized area of bounding boxes by using $\frac{1}{N} \sum_{i=1}^N\frac{h_{i}*w_{i}}{H*W}$.
+N is the number of bounding boxes; each box has height and width ($h_{i}$ and $w_{i}$); H and W denote the height and width of the entire image, respectively.
+We also calculate the moving speed of head by using $\frac{||C_i-C_{i-1}||_2}{Area_{i-1}}$. $C_i$ means the center position of one bounding box at time $i$, and $Area_{i}$ means the bounding box area at time $i$.
 Since mainstream head detection and tracking methods encompass two perspectives (Slope and Overhead views), Cchead is captured from two viewpoints to facilitate a wider range of application scenarios.
-The summary of the dataset is shown in Table~\ref{dataset}, and some examples are shown in Figure~\ref{datasetexample}.
+The summary of our Cchead dataset is shown in Table~\ref{dataset}.
+We show some examples in Figure~\ref{datasetexample}.
 Background objects include vehicles, shops, trees, tables, and chairs, ensuring the diversity of the dataset and facilitating complex deep-learning training.